boyali/socp_interface/README.md

 `cmake ..`
 `make`

-See `example.cpp` for a basic usecase.
+See `example.cpp` for a basic use case.